Richard6195/WildPulse-EcoMove-Analytics/README.md

 # WildPulse EcoMove Analytics

-**WildPulse EcoMove Analytics** is an R/Shiny web application for importing, preprocessing, screening, analyzing, and exporting wildlife tracking data (GPS + optional VeDBA data derived from accelerometer dat).
+**WildPulse EcoMove Analytics** is an R/Shiny web application for importing, preprocessing, screening, analyzing, and exporting wildlife tracking data (GPS + optional VeDBA data derived from accelerometer data).

-This README provides a comprehensive overview of each code section (UI tabs, server logic, key parameters), explaining how to navigate and utilize the application.
+This **README** provides a comprehensive overview of each code section (UI tabs, server logic, key parameters), explaining how to navigate and utilize the application.

 **Note, this app is still in active development.
-Any bug reports and suggestions welcome!
+Any bug reports and suggestions welcome!**

 ![Leaflet Screenshot](App_leaflet_example.png)